Puckinator Software Overview: Source Code

 These equations apply for when x > 0.
 However in the code

-implementation, we used the numpy function arctan2()
+implementation, we used the numpy function arctan2() so

 that the angle contributions of the two triangles defined by x, y